 Turning for Home is a 501(c)(3) non-profit group that has provided over 1,000 racehorses with a safe retirement since opening in May 2008.
 Realizing the industry’s need to protect the equine athletes who have worked so hard for their owners and trainers, the Pennsylvania Thoroughbred Horsemen’s Association of Parx Racing established a true “insurance policy” for our retired Thoroughbreds.
 With the inception of Turning for Home, owners and trainers have a safe outlet for their retiring horses.

 At Parx Racing, we truly do take care of our own.
-Unlike most retirement and rescue programs, 85% of our funding comes from Parx horse owners and jockeys, the PTHA, racetrack management, and the PA Horse Breeders Association.
+Unlike most retirement and rescue programs, the majority of our funding comes from Parx horse owners and jockeys, the PTHA, racetrack management, and the PA Horse Breeders Association.
 The Jockey Club and other national organizations have called Turning for Home a model program for other racetracks around the country.

 Trainers who want to place a horse with Turning for Home need only fill out an information sheet and sign over the foal papers.
 The papers are then sent to the Jockey Club and stamped as “Not for Racing”, thus ensuring every horse placed with our program will never be able to race again.
 We do not refuse horses into our program that are lame or injured.

 Because of our presence right here on the grounds of Parx Racing, we have the unique ability to quickly schedule emergency veterinary procedures.
 This enables some horses that otherwise may not have had a chance for a full recovery often go on to a second career with little or even no limitations.

 An average of four horses per week are examined by one of our veterinarians at the racetrack, including evaluations of any x-rays or ultrasounds.